Demi’s Story: Quick Action and Collaboration Yields Results for Peter’s Heart Student with a Medical Emergency

 Beth Balake, a Ugandan on the Peter’s Heart Board of Trustees, contacted her cousin at Mulago Hospital, which is a National Referral Hospital in Kampala.
 They recommended immediate surgery to remove the tumor, but they had too many critical cases in the queue to prioritize his case.

-One of Peter’s Heart’s faithful mentors in M’bale, Joyce Kidulu, contacted her cousin, who is a neurosurgeon on the staff at CURE Uganda hospital in M’bale.
-CURE International is a global nonprofit network of children’s hospitals providing surgical care in a compassionate high quality environment.
+One of Peter’s Heart’s faithful mentors in M’bale, Joyce Kidulu, contacted her cousin, a neurosurgeon on staff at CURE Uganda Hospital in M’bale.
+CURE International is a global nonprofit network of children’s hospitals providing surgical care in a compassionate, high-quality environment.
 CURE in M’Bale performed the surgery on September 25.
-Peter’s Heart also enrolled his sister in boarding school so their mom could focus on Medi’s care.
+Peter’s Heart also enrolled his sister in boarding school so their mom could focus on Demi’s care.

 Demi is now functioning normally, is speaking fluently, and no longer has headaches or seizures.
 He has been referred back to Mulago hospital for continued treatment with chemotherapy and radiation, and the team is hopeful for his future.